prashantbishnoi/test-aws/read.md

 ## Deployment & Usage
 - Deploy the CloudFormation template to set up resources.
-- Use `swagger.json` to import API definitions into API Gateway.
-- Upload the Lambda function code zip and `swagger.json` to the same bucket mentioned in the cloudformation parameter:
+- Upload the Lambda function code zip to the bucket mentioned in the cloudformation parameter:
 - Deploy the CloudFormation stack to apply the changes.
 - Invoke the API using tools like Postman or `curl`.